ShyrenMore/InterviewPrep/Java(OOPs)/readme.md

 - as a programmer, you do not have to worry about de-allocating the dynamically allocated memory
 - there is IndexOutOfBound checking, you get exception

-## 7] there is better multi-threading and exception handling
+## Other features

-## 8] difficult to write bad code in Java as compared to C/C++
+- there is better multi-threading and exception handling
-- hence Java code are more maintainable and more preferred by industries
+- difficult to write bad code in Java as compared to C/C++, hence Java code are more maintainable and more preferred by industries

 # Variables and datatypes in Java